thunderbird/mailstrom/README.md

 ```

 In AWS, add a rule to the Stalwart node's security group allowing SSH (22/tcp) access from your bastion's security
 group.
-You should now be able to SSH directly into the node, punching into the private network via the bastion.
+You should now be able to SSH directly into the node, punching through to the private network via the bastion.

 ```
 # ssh $node_ip